|FR||About us | Home | User agreement | Link to us|

 Pronunciation of the Russian Alphabet

-to hear its name pronounced.
+Click on the red letters to hear their name pronounced.

 Click on the play button below to hear the whole alphabet pronounced at one bout.